SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 Text Input: Type or paste the text you want to translate into the text box.

-You can also upload a PDF document, and the app will extract and translate the text.
+You can also upload a PDF document and the app will extract and translate the text.
 Language Selection: Choose your target language from the drop-down menu.

 Supported languages include English, Hindi, Spanish, French, German, Bengali, Tamil, Telugu, and more.